 A long time ago, in a galaxy not so far away, U.S. Military officials began taking note of unidentified flying objects of origin sightings reported by military personnel.

-Now, in a highly-anticipated report, the military admits it can explain many of them.
+In a highly-anticipated report, the military admitted it can explain many of them.

 While the report stops short of saying the sightings were aliens, it notes there is not enough data to offer explanations.

-The Office of the Director of National Intelligence and the Secretary of Defense submitted an intelligence assessment this week about "unidentified aerial phenomena" — basically UFOs.
+The Office of the Director of National Intelligence and the Secretary of Defense submitted an intelligence assessment in June 2021 about "unidentified aerial phenomena" — basically UFOs.
 The report was ordered by then-President Donald Trump.

 The report lists explanation for only one sighting but says there isn't enough data for the others.

 "The limited amount of high-quality reporting on unidentified aerial phenomena hampers our ability to draw firm conclusions about the nature or intent of UAP," the report reads.